JonWorms/vcs/README.md

 Step 1:
-	Implement hotword listening on the node software, for now it needs to consume audio, and after a hotword is detected, play the audio that was detected back to the user.
+	Implement hotword listening on the node software, for now it needs to consume audio, and after a hotword is detected, play the audio that was detected back to the user. what I have so far:
+			audio can be captured to a ring buffer
 Step 2:
 	Implement the basics for the server, it should listen for connections from nodes and then process 15 or so seconds of data from the node, displaying the parsed text in a log of some sort
 	Modify the node to stream audio data to the server and the necessary protocols to return to hotword listening

 Step 3:
 	Not sure yet

+Things that should (probably) be done:
+	sample rate conversion, while testing I found that my usb speakers do not seem to support sample rates below 32000, when audio is played below that sample rate it sounds like the chipmunks to resolve this, perhaps selection of plugins configured in alsa to do the sample rate conversion would work